 - In 2016, Germany was conformed as the Europe’s largest and the world’s second cruise market – following only the USA.
 The expected number of German cruise passengers for 2016 is almost 2 million.

-- Of all 50 new ships scheduled for delivery in 2016-2019, 48 are constructed in European shipbuilding yards.
+- Of all 50 new ships scheduled for delivery in 2016-2019, 48 were constructed at European shipbuilding yards.

 UK cruise market